-In 2011, OAH's activities continued to focus on its core function-adjudication of executive branch cases-and especially on resolving disputes between agencies and private parties using alternative dispute resolution techniques.
-OAH also was able to continuing making progress on the ancillary functions, especially monitoring executive branch adjudicatory processes and publishing decisions.
+In 2012, OAH's activities continued to focus on its core function-adjudication of executive branch cases-and especially on resolving disputes between agencies and private parties using alternative dispute resolution techniques.
+OAH devoted a good deal of time and attention to absorbing the functions of the Health and Social Services' former in-house hearing unit, including the "Fair Hearings" case docket consisting of hundreds of Medicaid and public assistance benefits cases.

+OAH was able to continuing making progress on the ancillary functions, especially monitoring executive branch adjudicatory processes and publishing decisions.
 OAH looks forward to expanding the training and monitoring functions in the coming years, while maintaining high standards for the delivery of fair, efficient and cost effective hearings and alternative dispute resolution processes.

-Submitted effective the 31st day of January, 2012.
+Submitted effective the 31st day of January, 2013.